stefan-zobel/streamsupport/Readme.txt

    component and j8.u.c.CompletionException has moved to streamsupport-cfuture (the only place where it is used). streamsupport-literal is no longer maintained but the 1.6.0 version can still be used since it doesn't have any dependencies on other artifacts.

+ - Release 1.6.3 fixes some streamsupport issues with the Android P developer preview